-Chapter 1 of The Rise and Fall of Neoliberal Rentier Capitalism, versão de novembro de 2023, to be published in 2024 by Oxford University Press.
+Chapter 1 of The Rise and Fall of Neoliberal Rentier Capitalism, book to be published in 2024.

 The ideas of economic development and human progress are central to the modern world.
 Modern national societies have defined for themselves, historically, a few major political goals and their respective ideologies in addition to the goals of domestic social order and international security that already existed before.
 With the eighteenth century liberal revolutions and the Enlightenment, individual freedom and liberalism; at the turn to the 19th century, with the Industrial Revolution in England, economic development and economic nationalism or developmentalism; in the second half of the 19th century, with the emergence of social movements, socialist parties, and the papal encyclical "Rerum Novarum", social justice and socialism; and in the second half of the 20th century, with the 1972 Stockholm conference of the United Nations and the threat of climate change, protection of nature and environmentalism.
 These are final objectives to which I add three instrumental objectives, social cohesiveness, national autonomy, and democracy.